ISISComputingGroup/ibex_developers_manual/Autostart-IBEX-on-Computer-Restart.md

 **This appears to work but doesn't because the user does not have interactive mode permissions.
 There is a ticket to sort this out**

-To make the ibex server restart when the computer restart do the following:
+To make the ibex server restart when the computer restarts, do the following:

 1. Ensure that the user who will run IBEX server has "log on as batch job" rights
     1. Open "Local Security Policy" as an admin